 Overview

-A real-time computer vision application that monitors your posture and phone usage to help break the doom scrolling habit.
-Uses MediaPipe for face mesh (468 landmarks) and hand tracking (21 joints), plus optional YOLOv8 for phone detection.
-Features personal calibration, smoothed tracking with exponential moving average, and escalating audio/visual warnings.
+Real-time computer vision tool that watches your posture and phone use to help break the doom scroll habit.
+MediaPipe handles the face mesh (468 landmarks) and hand tracking (21 joints).
+YOLOv8 picks up the phone itself.
+Calibrates to you, smooths tracking with an exponential moving average, and escalates the warnings if you keep ignoring it.

 The Problem